 The Attendance Support Specialist shall contact the employee every 3 months up to a maximum of 12 months or at an appropriate interval based on the employee's unique circumstances to review the attendance goal and offer support which may include referral to the Disability Support Program.
+The Supervisor / Manager / Principal will be copied on these communications.

 The employee may transition to the next stage of the program at any time if they are unable to meet the established goal.

 Employees who do not exceed the absence threshold in a 12-month review period shall exit from the program and will receive an email confirming improved attendance.

 The employee shall be advised of their right to union representation.
-The employee, at their request, may include his/her union/association representative in the attendance support process.
+The employee, at their request, may include his/her their union/association representative in the attendance support process.
 The representative may attend any meetings that occur to discuss or review the employee's attendance.